 Is there any way at all I can save my photography business with hardly any money?

 This is a tough question, but I know a LOT of photographers are dealing with this very problem every day, and many of them end up calling it quits and closing the doors, which is a crying shame when you consider the wonderful talent being lost in the process.

-Surely there’s something we can do?
+Surely there’s something you can do?